noire-chan/MCsniperPY/README.md

 `'py' is not recognized as an internal or external command, operable program or batch file.`

-then you will need to reinstall Python following the guide above, make sure that you added Python to PATH.
+then you will need to reinstall Python following the guide above, make sure that you add Python to PATH (please refer to the "Installing Python" section for information on how to do so).
 If you get a red error, with this message inside:

 `error: Microsoft Visual C++ 14.0 is required.`

-then you will need to download Microsoft Build Tools, you can do that by downloading the following program and installing Build Tools:
+then you will need to download Microsoft Build Tools.
+You can do that by downloading the following program and installing Build Tools:

 `https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools`

-Otherwise, you have installed the correct dependencies and can follow on with the tutorial.
+If you don't see any of these errors, then you have installed the correct dependencies and can continue with the tutorial.
-If you have a problem and can't figure it out, feel free to ask in `#support` in the McSniperPY Discord server.
+If you have a problem and can't figure it out, feel free to ask for help in `#support` in the McSniperPY Discord server.

 ### Installing Dimension 4

-Sometimes your computer's time can come out of sync.
-If this happens to you then all of your name snipes will be inconsistent, meaning you can't figure out your delays properly and all of your snipes are just lucky.
+Sometimes your computer's time may be out of sync.
+If this is the case with your computer, then all of your name snipes will be inconsistent, meaning you can't figure out your delays properly and any successful snipes that you do experience are a result of pure chance.
 Dimension 4 fixes this.
 The UNIX equivalent to this is called chrony.

 Download Dimension 4 from the following link (download is at the bottom of the page):